7 tips for more secure online shopping

-Protect yourself by carefully choosing where—and how—you shop
+Protect yourself by carefully choosing where—and how—you shop.

 Who doesn’t love shopping online?
 The simplicity, the selection, the ability to filter by price—awesome.
 But it’s important to make sure you’re not giving up security for convenience.
 The good news is that there are plenty of ways to help keep your information safe while shopping from the comfort of your couch.

 If hackers gain access to your debit card and make purchases, money may come directly out of your checking account until the problem is resolved.
 If your credit card number is stolen, you won’t be responsible for fraudulent purchases.
-The same is true for debit, but only if you report the fraudulent charges within 60 days of your statement being sent to you.
+The same is true for debit card numbers, but only if you report the fraudulent charges within 60 days of your statement being sent to you.
 Otherwise, you may be on the hook for them.

-3. Don’t Shop on Public Wi-Fi
+2. Don’t shop on public Wi-Fi

 It’s hard to imagine a better way to unwind than with a tall latte and a little retail therapy at your favorite coffee shop.
 Unfortunately, you may be giving a hacker easy access to your credit card information.
 Public Wi-Fi is just that—public.
-Enjoy your coffee and feel free to add items to your shopping cart, but pass on making any purchase until you have a private connection to help prevent credit card fraud.
+Enjoy your coffee and feel free to add items to your shopping cart, but pass on making any purchases until you have a private connection to help prevent credit card fraud.

 Each year, hackers steal the identities of millions of people and make billions of dollars in illegal purchases.
 Hackers are experts at sending emails that appear to be from real companies.
 Such scams—known as phishing attacks—ask you to click on a link to verify a purchase or financial information.
-But don’t do it.
+Don’t do it.
 These links are designed to steal your private information.
 Instead, contact the company directly to find out if the email you’ve received is actually from them.

 A strong password is one of the best ways to protect yourself while shopping online.
 Longer passwords are more secure and generally should include a combination of letters, numbers and special characters.
 Try to avoid using full words, which are easier for hackers to decipher.

-If an online retailer asks for your Social Security number, help protect yourself from identity theft by finding a different place to shop.
+If an online retailer asks for your Social Security number (SSN), help protect yourself from identity theft by finding a different place to shop.
 Legitimate shopping sites don’t need it and won’t ask for it.
 If hackers get your SSN, it’s much easier for them to use your identity to make illegal purchases.

-We hope that you found this helpful.
-Our content is not intended to provide legal, investment, or financial advice or to indicate the Capital One product or service is available or right for you.
+We hope you found this helpful.
+Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.